TedHusted/awake/awake.md/awake.md

 	The manager tips up the chair and peers under the seat with his smart glasses.
 Lowering the chair, he uses the console to move the chair around the backroom.

-	“The chair usually stops before it runs into anything.”
+	“The chair usually stops before it runs into anything, the same as any bot would.”
 Frederico points the chair at a box.
 It beeps and stops before hitting the obstacle.
 “But I can override and let the chair hit something.”
 He puts the chair in reverse, touches some controls, and moves it forward again slowly.
 This time the chair doesn’t beep, and it bumps into the box.

 	“Is there any way I can get one of these consoles?”